 Thanks to Wayne ResesThe effect of splitting Bond's blue Renault in half during a car accident in the Paris chase sequence was achieved by disabling an electromagnet used to hold the front and rear sections of the car together.
 The car was equipped with a small fuel tank in the front section.
 Because the "half car" did not have a muffler, it was quite loud.
 One very brief scene shows Bond driving the front half of the car from the sidewalk of a bridge over the River Seine, across traffic lanes, to the opposing sidewalk and into a crowd of bewildered onlookers.
 My family and I were extras in this sequence which was filmed in about four takes over the course of one hour.
 Driving was performed by a stunt double.
 This sequence was filmed in August, 1984.

 Rewind ArchiveGrace Jones did many of her own stunts, including the beginning of the leap off the Eiffel Tower.
 Look closely (behind the mask) and you'll see it's her.

 Rewind ArchiveJohn Glen (the director) wanted Tanya Roberts for the Stacey Sutton role after seeing her skimpily-clad self in 1984's Sheena (Queen of the Jungle).

-In an early script draft and in Fleming's novel, Zorin was supposed to plan a manipulation of the orbit of Halley's Comet to destroy Earth.
+Thanks to Axel H.In an early script draft and in Fleming's novel, Zorin was supposed to plan a manipulation of the orbit of Halley's Comet to destroy Earth.
 But they settled for flooding Silicon Valley instead.

 Thanks to Steve ScottThe character of May Day was to have originally been played by rock star David Bowie.
 (This would have raised a Roger Moore-esque eyebrow when it came to the bedroom scene with Bond!)

 Rewind ArchiveThe movie was shot in 1985.
 Roger Moore was born in 1927, so he was 58 years old at the time.
 It's amazing how fit he is in the movie.

 Sometimes, there will be several versions of a movie floating about on cable, tv or video etc. Other times, a Director may release a special cut of the movie on Blu-ray or DVD.

 Thanks to John Paul GreenThe DVD release features a wonderful deleted scene, where Bond is bailed out from the police station.
 As he collects his personal items, we get to see some lovely gadgets including the 'poison pen' from Octopussy.